Be Inspired Blog - Arizona

 2. Snake Plant

-This plant is great to help you sleep at night (even more about these plants below) because it emits oxygen at night; it cools the air while you sleep.
+Also known as a Sansevieria, this plant is great to help you sleep at night (even more about these plants below) because it emits oxygen at night; it cools the air while you sleep.

 This classic houseplant increases oxygen levels in the air, which cools the temperature in your home.